jepainter/MilestoneProject2/README.md

     5. Try to submit the form with all inputs valid with no errors, verified working correctly.
     6. Email received in test email mailbox if successfull submission, verified working correctly.
     7. Alert message displayed indicating that for submitted successfully, verified working correctly.
+    8. Modal closes after successful submit, and content is cleared from modal, verified working correctly.

 2. Footers:
     1. Go to Footer section on page.